cnridley/youi/README.md

 * Tested the links to social accounts and made sure they went to the correct social media platform and opened a new webpage.

+# Deployment
+To deploy this website, I used multiple different programmes.
+In this section I will go through each programme and outline how
+I used them to deploy the site.

+## Github
+GitHub contains my repository and is where my site was deployed until it was 95% complete.
+As I am using GitPod, I was able to use the green gitpod button on my repo so that is was automatically connected to the correct repo.
+Every time I updated the site I would then run the following in the command line:<br>
+git add .<br>
+git commit -m "repository message"<br>
+git push <br>

+## Heroku
+To deploy to Heroku I did the following:<br>
+* Created a new app in my heroku dashboard.
+* In the resources tab I add the 'Heroku Postrgres' add-on.
+* In the CLI in gitpod I installed gunicorn and dj_database_url, these two packages are required to push to Heroku successfully.
+* Import dj_database_url in settings.py (at the top)

+## AWS (S3 and IAM)